obserbot/teach-english-on-wechat/README.md

 ## How to join in as a teacher?

-- Provide your profile and course description to apply to be a teacher.
+- Provide your profile and course description to apply for.

 - If approved, we will put your profile and course information onto the mini program.